Vinutha-Nayak/Beckn-API/README.md

 7. header_validity: auth header validity in milliseconds.
 8. header_authentication: auth header validation check.
 Allowed values true or false.
 If false auth header validation will be skipped.

-# 7. ONDC Gateway Node/Registry Configuration Details
+# 7. BG - gateway node/Registry node Configuration Details
-To get register at ONDC Gateway Node/Registry Node below field details required:
+To get register at BG - gateway node/Registry node below field details required:
 1. subscriber_id
 2. Domain
 3. Entity Type (BAP/BPP)
 4. CallBack URL for On_Subscribe
 5. Signing Public Key

-The end points for ONDC Gateway Node are as below:
+The end points for BG Gateway Node are as below:
 1. Search : https://pilot-gateway-1.beckn.nsdl.co.in/search
 2. On_search : https://pilot-gateway-1.beckn.nsdl.co.in/on_search

 Mail your details at : dhirajp@nsdl.co.in

+# 8. NSDL Sandbox